Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 In this section you are going to develop a peripheral IP device driver as an LKM, which is dynamically loadable onto the running kernel.
 You must build the peripheral IP LKM as part of the same kernel build process that generates the base kernel image.

-**Note:** If you do not want to compile the device driver, you can skip the example in this section and jump to [Loading the Module into a Running Kernel and Application Execution](#loading-the-module-into-a-running-kernel-and-application-execution).
+**Note:** If you do not want to compile the device driver, you can skip the example in this section and jump to [Loading a Module into the Kernel and Application Execution](#example-13-loading-a-module-into-the-kernel-and-executing-the-application).
 In that section, you can use the kernel image, which contains ``blink.ko`` (``image.ub`` in the shared ZIP files).
 See [Design Files for This Tutorial](2-using-zynq.md#design-files-for-this-tutorial).

 For kernel compilation and device driver development, you must use the Linux workstation.
 Before you start developing the device driver, the following steps are required:

-1. Set the toolchain path in your Linux Workstation.
+1. Set the toolchain path in your Linux workstation.

 2. Download the kernel source code and compile it.
 For downloading and compilation, refer to the steps mentioned in the [Xilinx Zynq Linux Wiki Page](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841961/Zynq+Linux).

 ## Example 12: Device Driver Development

 You will use a Linux workstation for this example project.
 The device driver software is provided in the LKM folder of the ZIP file that accompanies this guide.
 See [Design Files for This Tutorial](2-using-zynq.md#design-files-for-this-tutorial).

 1. Under the PetaLinux project directory, use the command below to create your module: